MAHDTech/nix-config/nixos/system/config/virtualisation/incus/NOTES.md

 1. ✅ Update the nix flake with `incus.joined = true` for the **bootstrap** server only.
 1. ✅ Keep `incus.joined = false` for member servers.
 1. ✅ Run `./scripts/incus-hypervisors.sh --create` script to bootstrap the cluster.
-1. ✅ Record the cluster tokens output from the script.
-However, **DO NOT** put them in the nix flake yet.
+1. ✅ Record the cluster tokens for the members into the nix flake when shown on screen.
 1. ✅ Run `./scripts/incus-hypervisors.sh --health` script to verify the bootstrap server is working before continuing.

 **Expected Result:**